The HI covering fraction of Lyman Limit Systems in FIRE haloes: RESULTS

 For the sub-haloes (bottom row of Fig. ~\ref{cflls}), it is also found that $\cov$ increases with redshift.
 We note that the covering fraction is generally higher for sub-haloes than main haloes, albeit with significant scatter, at the same virial mass.
 This is likely due to a geometric effect, whereby the sub-haloes can be entirely covered by gas found within the virial radius of more massive main haloes.
 As such, some sub-haloes can be absorbed ‘into' or pushed ‘out' of the field of view of the main halo when viewed from different orientations.
-This usually results in a significant increase of $\cov$, but also produces significant scatter as is seen by the large shaded areas around the median in Fig. ~\ref{cflls}.
-The scatter can be explained by a combination of both the randomness of projection effects discussed above and the smaller sample size ($\sim 5-10$ times fewer sub- than main-haloes).
+This usually results in a notable increase of $\cov$, but also produces significant scatter as is seen by the large shaded areas around the median in Fig. ~\ref{cflls}.
+The scatter can be explained by a combination of both the randomness of projection effects discussed above and the smaller sample size ($\sim 4-20$ times fewer sub- than main-haloes).
+The bottom-right panel of Fig. ~\ref{cflls} suggests that the \ion{H}{i} covering fraction of sub-haloes is dependent on their specific star formation rate.
+We can explain this apparent dependence by noting that for sub-haloes $\vir$ refers to the tidal radius, which depends on the distance $d_{\mathrm{host}}$ to the center of the main halo.
+Specifically, for sub-haloes located far from the host, the tidal radius approaches the definition of the virial radius of main haloes, whereas for those close to the host, the tidal radius is significantly smaller.
+Consequently, sub-haloes with $d_{\mathrm{host}} > 0.7 \, R_{\mathrm{vir, host}}$ exhibit trends of $\cov$ as a function of sSFR that are very similar to those of main haloes.
+While for sub-haloes closer to the host, the much smaller tidal radius results in median covering fractions that approach unity.
+The characteristic shape seen in the bottom-right panel of Fig. ~\ref{cflls} emerges from the combination of these two trends for all sub-haloes.